-First, visit Campaign Manager, which is LinkedIn’s ad platform.
+To start, visit Campaign Manager, which is LinkedIn’s ad platform.
 Create an ad account if you don’t already have one.
-Choose an account name, enter your currency, and associate the account with a LinkedIn page if you’d like.
+Choose an account name, associate the account with a LinkedIn page if you’d like, and adjust the currency if needed.
 Click Create account.

-Select the Campaigns tab and then the Campaign Groups tab that appears.
+Select the Campaign groups tab that appears.
 Check the box next to the campaign group you want to use for the form.

-Click back to the Campaigns tab and click Create, then Campaign.
+Click the Campaigns tab and click Create, then Campaign.
 This will allow you to start creating the ad to which you’ll attach a lead gen form.

+Make sure the Advanced creation setting is selected and highlighted blue.
 Change Untitled Campaign at the top to a title that matches your ad (for example, XYZ Ebook Promotion).
-Click Next.